mvailati84/traverse-the-diagram/README.md

 ```

 ### Example of usage
-Below an example of usage of the network
+Below an example of usage the application

 ```
 java -jar .\target\Diagram_Challenge-0.0.1-SNAPSHOT.jar approveInvoice invoiceProcessed